benjosephjones07/milestone-project-memory-game/README.md

 * ### Design

     * __Colour scheme__
-        * The background color is an appealing, gradiated blue/pink, with clear, black font for the game description, and black as the color of the unflipped cards to provide most contrast with the colors of the flipped cards.
+        * The background color is an appealing, gradiated blue/pink, with clear, black font for the game description, and black as the background color of the unflipped cards to provide most contrast with the colors of the flipped cards.
 The flipped cards are then paired by colour to indicate a match to the player.
 Once a match is found the two cards receive the '.matched' class and a corresponding inset box shadow to give the player a feeling that the match is 'set' and that the cards are no longer playable.

     * __Typography__
         * The main font used throughout the site is Roboto Condensed, with sans-serif used as a back up incase an error occurs with the google fonts CDN.
-Raleway was used for its simplicity, easy readibility, and general aesthetic compatilibility with the website.
+Roboto Condensed was used for its simplicity, easy readibility, and general aesthetic compatilibility with the website.
 When a player either wins or loses the appropriate overlay is then displayed, on which the Press Start 2P font is used (with cursive as a back-up), which was chosen because of it's similarity with stereotypical, arcade game imagery.

     * __Imagery__
         * The grid of unflipped cards is the most eye catching feature when a user first logs on to the website.
 They are intentionally contrasted with the background in terms of colour, and have been given a box shadow to indicate 'distance' from the background and hint towards a player being able to flip them